 Center-insulator and end-insulators are the same as for any old dipole antenna.
 I usually make them out of chunks of polypropylene kitchen cutting board.

-In my experience, linear loading of the Cobra makes the antenna appear about 10-20% than its span.
+In my experience, linear loading of the Cobra makes the antenna appear about 10-20% longer than its actual span.
 Obviously nowhere nearly as long as the total wire length.
 Conversely, it means that a span can be used that is 10-20% smaller than a regular wire dipole for the same primary resonance frequency.

 I found the antenna easier to "tune" (load & match) without a 4:1 balun than with such a balun at the feedpoint of the dipole.